 Related term: Contact tracing

 Community spread: The spread of a disease in an area without a clear chain of events or connection to a person who is known to be infected.

 Contact tracing: The process of identifying people who may have been exposed to a contagious disease and monitoring and treating those people to control the spread of the disease.

 Cordon sanitaire: Preventing disease from spreading by stopping people from leaving an area where the disease is spreading.
 The term is French for “sanitary cordon” and refers to when military would surround a community suffering from a disease.

 Coronavirus: A type of virus that causes illness in humans and animals.
 “Corona” is the Latin word for “crown” and refers to the spikes on the surface of the virus.
 Most coronaviruses infect animals, but some can also infect people.
 SARS (severe acute respiratory syndrome) and MERS (Middle East respiratory syndrome) are also caused by coronaviruses.

 Drive through testing: A testing process where people stay in their vehicles.
 Medical staff wear protective gear and use a swab to test for the virus.
 Because of the limited number of tests, many drive through sites still require orders from a physician to receive a test.
 Find a testing site.

 Droplet transmission/spread: One way that disease can spread from person to person.
 The spray from an infected person’s cough or sneeze contains droplets that can infect other people before the droplets fall to the ground.

-Elective surgeries: Surgical procedures that are not essential or not urgent at the onset of COVID-19.
+Elective surgeries: Surgical procedures that were not essential or not urgent at the onset of COVID-19.
 Initially, the CDC recommended that health facilities postpone or move elective surgeries to slow the spread of COVID-19.
 The CDC now advises healthcare systems to balance the need to provide necessary services while minimizing the risk to patients.
 (Source: CDC)